There are two kinds of college application essays:

 For college application essays, the right form should be one of these two:

 - A narrative.
 This is a story that you tell in chronological format.
 To write a good essay in this format, start out by describing one experience that demonstrates what the prompt requires.
 When you were in your early teens, perhaps you helped the victims of a car accident and that sparked your interest in becoming a nurse or a physician.
-Or when you visited a handicapped relative, you realized that she could benefit from a computer with voice-activated commands, so you set one up for her and discovered how technology can help people with special challenges.
 In two or three following paragraphs, write about what you later did because of the experience that you described in paragraph one.

 - An expository essay.
 This essay requires you to state a position about something and then logically support your position in succeeding paragraphs.
 Here’s a sample prompt that a college used a few years ago: